alienmind/phronex/README.md

 ## Notes on Shadcn for premade UI components
 I've been adding shadcn (https://ui.shadcn.com/) premade components to the project, together with tailwindcss (https://tailwindcss.com/) theming.
 These components are part of the code base althouth they have not been developed by me.
-It can be considered framework code, although what makes shadcn special is that the source code becomes part of the source code, which allows you to customize it (other than adjusting paths, it's vanilla code from the shadcn project).
+It can be considered framework code, although what makes shadcn special is that the source code becomes part of the project, which allows you to customize it (other than adjusting paths, it's vanilla code from the shadcn project).
 Please note that this is exactly how shadcn intends to be used.

 Install: